 Diamond Alternative Options

 No matter what fine jewelry you’re looking to purchase, another key consideration in your diamond search should be lab grown diamonds and alternatives.
 Diamond alternatives present a wonderful option in many respects - not only are there high quality, shining diamond alternatives available today, but they also present a much more affordable and eco-friendly option for consumers.
 At Diamond Nexus, we developed a patented diamond alternative formula to simulate the look, weight and feel of natural diamonds, but at the highest quality levels.
 Every Nexus Diamond™ alternative has grade D color, IF clarity and an Ideal Cut.
 Moreover, due to the production method of lab diamonds, our alternative stones can cost up to 80% less than mined diamonds and eliminate any ethical or environmental sourcing concerns.
+If you’re browsing for ethical and affordable engagement rings that sparkle just like a mined diamond, browse our selection of engagement rings.

 You should never have to compromise on the quality of your diamond to meet a budget or sacrifice the honeymoon of your dreams solely in order to afford a high-quality, beautiful diamond ring.
 By choosing diamond alternative options like Diamond Nexus, you can really have it all - an affordable price and a sparkling diamond simulant guaranteed to last a lifetime!